MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/access-related-apps-mobile-app.md

 ---
-title: Access related apps form the Field Service mobile app
+title: Access related apps form the Field Service (Dynamics 365) Mobile app
 description: Learn about the related applications and how to access them from the mobile app. ms.date: 08/02/2023 ms.topic: article